Engoo Blog Language Tips

 While "do" is often used to talk about a process, "make" refers to an object or the result of a process (like a meal, a sweater, a business plan, a decision).

 He made a nice meal for everyone.
-It was tasty!
+It was delicious!

 She’s making a sweater for her nephew.